 After the election of Barack Obama in 2008, Pelosi was in position to work with a president of the same party.
 She was instrumental in pushing for the health care reform legislation that became the Affordable Care Act (Obamacare) in 2010, a position that earned her more criticism from the GOP.

 Pelosi remained House speaker until November 2010, when Republicans gained control of the House and elected John Boehner to the role, relegating Pelosi to minority leader.

 As the House's top Democrat, Pelosi endured criticism for her party's losses and challenges to her leadership.
 Ohio Congressman Tim Ryan sought to replace her as minority leader in 2016, but was unsuccessful.

 On February 7, 2018, Pelosi delivered a marathon speech on the House floor to protest legislation that lacked protection for "Dreamers," the children of undocumented immigrants.
 Taking advantage of the "magic-minute rule," which allows House leaders to talk for as long as they want, Pelosi read testimonies from Dreamers and recited Bible passages, in all standing for some eight hours and seven minutes, a House record dating back to at least 1909.

 Return to Speaker Role

-After Democrats reclaimed control of the House in the 2018 midterms, Pelosi was once again elected House speaker at the beginning of 2019, placing her on the front line in the battle with President Donald Trump over his demand for congressional funding for a wall on the U.S.-Mexico border.
+After Democrats reclaimed control of the House in the 2018 midterms, Pelosi was once again elected House speaker at the beginning of 2019, placing her on the front line in the battle with President Donald Trump over his demand for $5.7 billion for a wall spanning the U.S.-Mexico border.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!